PodioSpaz/prompt-mcp-server/tests/MCP_TESTING.md

 This configuration:

-- Uses UVX with the built wheel package for testing
+- Uses UVX with the built wheel package for testing (Version 2.0.7)
 - Points to the server wheel file relative to the tests directory
-- Sets a 10-second timeout for server responses
+- Sets a 30-second timeout for server responses (increased for file monitoring)
+- Supports all Version 2.0.7 features including real-time updates

 ## Testing the MCP Server

+### Basic Functionality Testing

 ### 1. Quick Manual Test
 From the tests directory, you can manually test the server: